Send your enquiry.

 However, if your case goes to court, then the court will determine what punishment it sees fit.
 This should reflect the seriousness of your actions.
 The court has the power to impose a harsher sentence than the police, with the maximum penalty being nine penalty points, a fine of £5,000 and a disqualification.

 Will I get banned for careless driving?

-Basic cases of careless driving will not result in a driving ban.
+Basic cases of driving without due care and attention will not result in a driving ban.
 Most people receive three penalty points and a fine.
 But if your case goes to court, the court can use its discretion to decide what penalty to impose.
 This might include a driving disqualification.
 Your case will only go to court if:

 - Your case is considered serious – for example, if other road users/pedestrians were endangered or you were involved in an accident

 - You dispute the charges and wish to plead ‘not guilty’

 A careless driving charge can also lead to a driving ban if you have too many points on your licence.
 This is because you can only accumulate 11 points on your licence during a three-year period.
 If you are handed further penalty points for driving without due care and attention, this may tip you over the 12-point limit.
 When this happens, you automatically receive a six-month driving disqualification.
 This is known as a totting-up ban.